SteamInputWiki/SteamInputWiki/chapter-2/02b9_touch_menu.md

 now supports the gyro and dpads as well.

-*[ Sora's note: it works on a dpad, strictly speaking, but it's moderately awkward to use and doesn't feel good2 to me.
+*[ Sora's note: it works on a dpad, strictly speaking, but it's moderately awkward to use and doesn't feel good to me.
 If you're looking for something like this on a dpad, I'd recommend trying the Hotbar Menu style. ]*

 This style works by providing a grid of buttons on-screen for you to select and activate.